Akil Baddoo Preview, Player Props: Tigers vs. Yankees

 Akil Baddoo At The Plate

-- Baddoo has an RBI in 19 of 87 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in three contests.
+- In 21.1% of his games this year, Baddoo has driven in at least one run.
+In four of those games (4.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.